5 Simple Steps for Starting (& Maintaining) this Life-Changing Habit

 Don't try to cram a new habit into your current routines which are probably pretty busy, especially if it's morning.
 Add ten minutes into your day just for journaling by getting up a few minutes earlier.
 I enjoy starting my day sitting in my pajamas sipping coffee and journaling.
 I would much rather get out of bed for this than get out of bed to scramble through my morning routine first.

 In the beginning, I bought guided journals and customizable notebooks, but nothing really clicked for me, so I eventually moved to a blank notebook and created my own format that works really well (for me).
 Find a format of journaling that works for you and stick to that.
-If you need some ideas, you can follow along with my format on both the weekly podcast episodes or you can get download my free Ten-Minute Daily Journal for Moms or my Seven Days of Gratitude Journal, which essentially sets up a guided format for seven days using my Intentional T.E.N.
+If you need some ideas, you can follow along with my format on both the weekly podcast episodes or you can get download my free Ten-Minute Daily Journal which essentially sets up a guided format for seven days using my Intentional T.E.N.
 Method.
 If you like it or find another format that you love, let me know!

 5. Keep it simple